trussworks/TPDWeakProxy/README.md

 ## Motivation

-TPWeakProxy solves the problem of reference loops.
-This can happen when an object you instantiate keeps a strong reference to the object by which it was instantiated - making it impossible for the first object to die while the second object continues to exist.
+TPWeakProxy solves the problem of object reference loops in Objective C. Reference loops can occur when an instantiated object keeps a strong reference to the object by which it was instantiated - making it impossible for the first object to be deallocated while the second object continues to exist.

 An example of where this can be a problem is with the fairly common pattern in iOS development of using NSTimers.